On Zero-Knowledge Proofs over the Quantum Internet: Conclusion

 \section{Conclusion}

 This paper hopes to have shown that there is another possibility for performing zero-knowledge proofs using quantum algorithms over quantum communications networks.
-This system has been shown to have some additional benefits over purely classical approaches, despite its classical basis.
+The protocol in this paper has shown a method to swap out the use of a generator $g$ in Schnorr's scheme for a qubit rotation, and the extra steps required to make a zero-knowledge proof work with currently available algorithms.
+This system has been shown to have some additional benefits over purely classical approaches, despite its classical origins.

 This work thereby adds to the collection of proposals for QIA and quantum zero-knowledge proofs that might help shape future quantum communications.